 The biggest market for illicit hooch was New York City, which is where a young woman name Gertrude Lythgoe worked.
 Her employer was the British Scotch Whisky wholesaler Haig and MacTavish.

 Her superiors recognized that Ms. Lythgoe had talents that went far beyond toiling in the steno pool.
 She was given the job of setting up a trading post in the Bahamas, which was, at the time, a British colony.

 She lived in the Lucerne Hotel in Nassau, a place that was known as the bootlegger’s headquarters.
-People described as “colourful characters,” which is another way of spelling crooks, racketeers, and villains, gathered there to make deals.
+People are described as “colourful characters,” which is another way of spelling crooks, racketeers, and villains who gathered there to make deals.
 The place was awash with cash, with Jim Leggett (Whisky Magazine) writing that “bar tabs were paid in $1,000 bills; and every barman could give change.”

 Bahamians developed a massive thirst for Scotch whisky.
 In 1919, Scottish distillers landed just over 900 gallons of the good stuff in Nassau; in 1920, the first year of Prohibition, the shipments added up to 386,000 gallons.

 Gertrude Lythgoe met steamers arriving from Europe to supervise the offloading of high-quality hooch.
 Then, she met with rum runners to strike deals.
 She had the best liquor and settled for nothing but the highest prices.